The Syrup Mill

 -

 This operational syrup mill is made from parts of two country mills.
-The pan is more than 100 years old and came from the Lowe Plantation and the crushing mill was part of the Leopard syrup making facility at Church Hill.
+The original pan, replaced in 2023, was more than 100 years old.
+It came from the Lowe Plantation.
+The crushing mill was part of the Leopard syrup making facility at Church Hill.
 Sugar cane was crushed in the mill to extract the juice.
-The juice is piped down to the furnace, where it cooked down into syrup.
+The juice is piped down to the furnace, where it is cooked down into syrup.

 -